Rubber Co. has produced vulcanized

 stopped on average between 7” and 8” of our rubber.
 Density stops bullets.

-IS CREATED EQUAL” and they are correct!
+IS CREATED EQUAL” and boy are they correct!
 They also claim that they invented

 ballistic rubber.
 The Wright brothers

-You will find their unit pricing very competitive but we ask to look at a
+You will find "grind and glue" rubber pricing very competitive.
+We ask you to look at a

-(not volume) of rubber components, disposal costs, and above all: Safety.
+(not volume) of rubber components, and above all: Safety.

 Typical Product Applications: